readium/architecture/streamer/parser/a11y-metadata-parsing.md

 ### EPUB 3.X

 The array is created from the `link` elements whose `property` attribute has the value `a11y:certifierReport`.
-Their value is pushed to the array – the value is expected to be a URL.
+The value of their `href` attribute is pushed to the array – the value is expected to be a URL.

 ## ConformsTo